 1. Working Hours are SWEET AS.

 9 times out of 10 the hours are pretty sweet.
-We currently clean in the mornings 9:30am-1pm, have a 3 hour break in between where we have lunch, work on the campervan or even head out to explore.
+We cleaned in the mornings 9:30am-1pm, had a 3 hour break in between where we had lunch, worked on the campervan or even headed out to explore.

-Then we head back to the office for a 4pm-6pm shift.
+Then we’d head back to the office for a 4pm-6pm shift.

 2. Days off are during the week